 Each Job kicks off a workflow behind the scenes that is divided into four separate steps.
 Only after all the steps in the workflow complete successfully, all the Actions you took come into effect before your data is refreshed.
-You may access this page by clicking on the Jobs icon.
+You may access this page by clicking on Jobs under the Admin tab.

 Job and Actions

 Let us see the different components of the Data Processing and Analysis Job.
 We will reference the picture below to understand the different parts of the Job.